Colorado Man Daniel Larson Faces Federal Charges for Explosive Threats and Interstate Communications

 Specificity of Threats

-The defense may argue that some of the alleged threats were too vague or generalized to constitute true threats under the law.
+The defense might argue that some of the alleged threats were too vague or lacked specific details to constitute true threats under the law.
+In such cases, the defense could claim that Larson’s statements were not sufficiently concrete or directed at a specific target, which could weaken the prosecution’s case.

 Procedural Aspects of the Case